microsoft/Office-Online-Test-Tools-and-Documentation/docs/online/src/scenarios/proofkeys.rst

 The steps to import these values differ based on the language, platform, and cryptography API that you are using.

-The following example shows how to import the public key by using the modulus and exponent in a Python program using the PyCrypto library.
+The following examples show how to import the public key by using the modulus and exponent in both Java and Python (using the PyCrypto library).

+Java
+^^^^

+..  literalinclude:: ../../../../samples/java/ProofKeyTester.java
+    :caption: Generating a public key from a modulus and exponent in Java
+    :language: java
+    :linenos:
+    :lineno-match:
+    :lines: 121-129
+    :dedent: 4

+Python
+^^^^^^

 ..  literalinclude:: ../../../../samples/python/proof_keys/__init__.py
     :caption: Generating a public key from a modulus and exponent in Python